Published 4 May 2022

-The septic tank should be pumped when defects are identified through the visual observation, hydraulic load test, or dye test.
+The septic tank should be pumped when defects are identified through visual observation, hydraulic load test, or dye test.
 Fix leaks and clogs before they worsen repair expenses in the future and replace the septic system after its usual 25-year lifespan.

 3. Maintain records and inspection reports

 Schedule regular maintenance checks to prevent excessive strain, microbial mat build-up, and poor soil conditions in the septic tank.
-Keep all inspections reports for future reference and analyze inspection results to mitigate potential septic system issues.
+Keep all inspection reports for future reference and analyze inspection results to mitigate potential septic system issues.

 Septic tank maintenance and drafting, submitting, and managing inspection reports can be challenging and time-consuming. iAuditor can enable property managers, home inspectors, and licensed contractors to perform trouble-free septic tank inspections.